 - 1. School's LMS. - 2.
-Telephone: you can contact SCS via telephone (01125810000) - 3.
-Appointments: you may make an appointment to meet the Director, the Principal or Heads of Department to schedule a meeting 3 days in advance by calling the school receptionist. - 4.
-Follow up channel book: please write any comments or questions you have to your child's teacher in the channel book.
+Telephone: you can contact SCS via telephone. - 3.
+Appointments: you may make an appointment to meet the Director, the Principal or Heads of Department to schedule a meeting 3 days in advance by calling the school receptionist.